ArieLevs/NalkinsCloud/README.md

 ```

 `sudo reboot`
-Now SSH to the respberry with 192.168.0.10, Then you could leave you pi near the router
+Now SSH to the respberry with 192.168.0.10, Then you could leave your pi near the router

 secure the connection:
 ```